|Minimum Stay||1 - 7 nights|

-Paul and Philippa Ward purchased this barn in 2010
+Paul and Philippa Ward purchased this cottage in 2010

 We came to the Dordogne with our daughters, Charlotte and Nicola, for some wonderful camping holidays and fell in love with the region.
 From that very first holiday we said that we would love to come and live here.
 We never expected to be able to realise our dream!

 We especially loved the Vezere Valley and when we saw Le Manoir des Granges for sale on a website we arranged a viewing.
 It was the last of 4 properties; there was no competition!
 The location is amazing with view across to Roque Saint Christophe.
 A village with a lovely restaurant and a boulangerie in walking distance.
 Only 10 minutes drive to Montignac for the supermarket and market.

 We love walking, cycling and birdwatching - we can do all of these in our free time!